roman-milk/roman-milk.github.io/forgetful-maid.md

+===

- ****** Forgetful Maid ****** byStoryTeller07© The full treatment was a wise choice as she felt so relaxed.
+The full treatment was a wise choice as she felt so relaxed.
 After a massage and a waxing she sat enjoying the attention, having her nails and hair attended to.
 She sat there blissfully unaware of the world around her letting them get on with it.

  Her blond hair was being teased into something a bimbo would be proud of.
 The extensions to her nails were a little gaudy but they did suit the new look.
 Walking out she took a deep breath in an attempt to shift the absent-minded state she had fallen into after the luxurious pampering.